Bills Clarify MHSA Funds Can Be Used For Laura's Law and Make Other Improvements

 Following is our preliminary analysis of the four California bills introduced 2/22/13

-SB 585 (Steinberg/Correa) clarifies Mental Health Services Act (MHSA/ Prop 63) funds may be used by counties to implement Laura's Law
+SB 585 (Steinberg/Correa) clarifies Mental Health Services Act (MHSA/ Prop 63) funds may be used by counties to implement Laura's Law.

 SB 664 (Yee/ Wolk) states counties may implement Laura's Law without first forcing County Boards of Supervisors to undertake a special vote or represent that they they will treat everyone else in the county before they treat those who need Laura's Law.
 (Unfortunately it allows counties to limit the number of individuals in Laura's Law.)